Safest Teeth Whiteners

-Calculus buildup may appear as a chalky or cakey substance piled up over parts of your teeth, particularly near the gums.
+They may appear as a hardened chalky substance covering parts of your teeth, especially near the gums.
+The deposits may range in color from white to yellow or even brown.

-If you have a buildup of calculus on your teeth, you may notice:
+Their appearance can depend on your diet, habits (e.g., tobacco use), and how long the tartar has been building up.
+If you have a buildup of calculus on your teeth or gums, you may notice:

-Of these, a professional cleaning is going to be the fastest, safest, and most effective option.
-Dentists use cleaning instruments that can remove accumulated tartar in a single visit.4
+Professional cleaning is the fastest, safest, and most effective way to remove tartar.
+Dentists use cleaning instruments that can remove accumulated tartar in a single visit.
+These include scalers, curettes, and ultrasonic devices.

 To prevent calculus from building up in the first place, you’ll need to have a strong defense against plaque formation.